purijatin/njexl_wiki/03-Extended-Operators.md

      =>true

 That is what is called common sense.
 Now, question why the heck string 1 is equal to integer 1?
 Because a human mind thinks that way.
-Clearly '1   ' is no 1.
-Thus, if you do not like it, you can use the standard java technique :
+However, '1   ' is no 1.
+Thus, if you do not like it, you can use the standard *Java*  (utterly stupid) technique :

      (njexl)'1'.equals(1)
      =>false